-Next, design a quiz for each group to test their level of energy awareness - refer back to the Energy Tutorial to get ideas for energy facts you could test their awareness of.
+This week, produce a quiz to test each group's level of energy awareness - refer back to the Energy Tutorial to get ideas for energy facts you could test their awareness of.

-Use this week to prepare materials to publicise the competition, as well as certificates for the winners and the runners up (make sure everyone feels included by having certificates for participating).
-You could prepare materials to publicise the competition using Twitter, Facebook, your school or DofE centre website, posters, the local newspaper, a dedicated noticeboard or webpage, or organising a presentation to launch the competition.
+Use these two weeks to prepare materials to publicise the competition and the awards ceremony, as well as certificates for the winners and the runners up (make sure everyone feels included by having certificates for participating).
+You could prepare materials to publicise the competition and awards ceremony using Twitter, Facebook, your school or centre website, posters, the local newspaper, a dedicated noticeboard or webpage, or organising a presentation to launch the competition.
 Why not develop a logo, tagline and name for your competition to make it more memorable?

 Also prepare how you're going to explain the competition to the groups who will be competing.
-They will need to know how you will run the competition, what will happen on the day, how they will be judged and when and how you will announce the winner.
+They will need to know how you will run the competition, what will happen on the day, how they will be judged, and when and how you will announce the winner.
 You could arrange to visit the groups next week to explain it to them or give them a document that summarises the information.

-Now that you have all your promotional materials ready, it's time to spread the word about the competition so people know what's happening and to build up the anticipation.
+Now that you have all your promotional materials ready, it's time to spread the word about the competition and awards ceremony so people know what's happening and to build up the anticipation.
 You could be displaying posters, posting on social media, sharing an article you've written or giving a presentation.
 Remember to explain the competition to the groups who will be competing!